pmitros/cpsd-lottery/docs/schools/tobin.md

 ### How academically intense are the programs in grades 3-5?

 It depends on the classroom.
 They've come along; it's more project-based, and the project-based work is starting to improve pretty quickly.
 It could be a little more intense in the projects, but kids came out pretty well prepared for 7th grade.
-Teachers in upper school could identify Montessori kids because the kids were more independent and self-motivated.
-Kids encouraged to do own planning.
-Better prepared.
+Teachers in upper school can identify Montessori kids without asking because the kids were more independent, more self-motivated, better at planning their own time, and generally better prepared.

-The upper grades have been around for maybe 4-5 years, so they've evolved quite a bit.
-No homework, but some research for projects at home.

 ### Is there homework, and how much in each grade?

 Tobin has gotten away from homework.
-The kids in older grades did sometimes have a lot of homework when they were in 1st-3rd, and it wasn't consistent but culture varied by teacher and classroom.
-Teachers would send home a weekly homework packet with worksheets and readings.
-Homework tended to be a little easier than classwork since it was expected there would be less support; the goal was to build confidence and to reinforce.
-Now, there is consistently no traditional homework (e.g. no worksheets or similar) per school policy.
-That standardization came as the school moved out of the experimental phase.
 The kids do have some things to do at home:

 * Research for projects
 * Optional things for kids who ask (e.g. math portals online)
 * Kids may be in the book group where they read books on specifics topics (e.g. interesting social issues, etc.)

+The upper grades have been around for maybe 4-5 years, and they've evolved quite a bit in that time.
+Some of the kids in older grades had a lot of homework when they were in 1st-3rd (at the time, it wasn't consistent but culture varied by teacher and classroom).
+Some teachers send home a weekly homework packet with worksheets and readings.
+Homework tended to be a little easier than classwork since it was expected there would be less support; the goal was to build confidence and to reinforce.
+As the school matured, it adopted a pretty broad no-homework policy; that standardization came as the school moved out of the experimental phase.

 ### What role does MCAS play in the school and in curriculum design?
 What role does the Common Core play?